It's Not Me, It's You: Promotion

 Allen promoted the album worldwide.
 While being invited to Scott Mills' BBC Radio 1 show, Allen talked about her struggles with the paparazzi and also premiered "The Fear" by performing it live.
 Other live performances of the song include the Sound on BBC 2 with Nick Grimshaw and Annie Mac, Friday Night with Jonathan Ross, the Orange unsignedAct and The Sunday Night Project.
 In February 2009, she was invited at The Today Show with Matt Lauer, where she performed the song after an interview.
 The same month, she made an appearance on The Ellen DeGeneres Show, and while she was singing, DeGeneres freely dispensed copies of It's Not Me, It's You to the audience.
 Afterwards, both Allen and DeGeneres performed a rendition of Britney Spears's "Womanizer".
 Allen included the song on the setlist of her It's Not Me, It's You World Tour, as part of the encore.
-"The Fear" was also performed at the 2010 Brit Awards, as the opening song.
-Allen arrived on stage sitting on a rocket hoisted in the air, while wearing a black corset dress.
+"The Fear" was also performed at the 2010 Brit Awards as the opening song.
+Allen arrived on stage wearing a black corset dress and sitting on a rocket hoisted in the air.
 She was later joined on stage by paratroopers dressed in pink military camouflage and women with Silver Cross prams.
 She performed "The Fear" and "Fuck You" in France on Le Grand Journal de Canal+ and sang "The Fear" on NRJ Radio.

 Allen performed "The Fear" and "Not Fair" at Sessions@AOL.
-She also went to Australia to promote the album where she appeared on talk show Rove Live where she performed "The Fear", "Not Fair" and "22", and Triple J radio station where she performed "The Fear", "Not Fair" and "He Wasn't There".
+She also went to Australia to promote the album, where she appeared on the talk show Rove Live where she performed "The Fear", "Not Fair", and "22", and Triple J radio station where she performed "The Fear", "Not Fair" and "He Wasn't There".
 She also performed "The Fear" on So You Think You Can Dance Australia.
 She performed "The Fear" on the Japanese show Music Station.
 She performed "Not Fair" on the UK TV show T4 and was interviewed about the album on The One Show.
 Allen performed songs off the album and old hits on Radio 1's Big Weekend and at the London nightclub G-A-Y. To further promote the album, Allen embarked on the It's Not Me, It's You World Tour (2009–2010).